 In July 2019, the Sharks confirmed that Jean-Luc and his brother Dan would leave the Durban-based franchise with immediate effect.

-He joins Sale having made 45 appearances in Super Rugby scoring 6 tries and has represented the Springboks 13 times since his debut in 2016.
+He joined Sale having made 45 appearances in Super Rugby scoring 6 tries and has represented the Springboks 13 times since his debut in 2016.

 |2018 - present|